 The question of when a work of art is considered as such is open to debate.
 But it is quite clear that these branches of the visual and plastic arts are or could be regarded as works of art.

 So we could say that at this point it is not wrong to think of the tattoo artist as an artist.
 You can be both things at the same time.
 In fact, there are those who believe that one thing can’t exist without the other.

 Many tattoo artists dedicate their time only to tattooing.
 On the contrary, some other tattoo artists explore other disciplines to stand out thanks to their designs.

 This is what we call the tattooing style.
-Getting tattooed by one of them also depends on the style you want to have on your skin.
+Getting tattooed by one or the other also depends on the style you want to have on your skin.
 In this sense, there are those who seek to be the canvas of the tattoo artist and their works.